Cost of Living in Madison, WI: A Complete Budget Breakdown

 higher costs for everyday services

-In Madison, goods and everyday services run a bit above the national norm, so expect to pay more for things like movies, dry cleaning, and routine personal care.
-You’ll feel the Madison cost of living most in goods & services: renters report about $1,128/month and homeowners about $2,840/month on these items.
-Average prices show movie ticket cost at roughly $10.93–$15.18 and dry cleaning rates near $21.08, both above national averages.
+Goods and everyday services in Madison run a bit above the national norm.
+Renters report spending about $1,128/month on these items, while homeowners report around $2,840/month.
+Average prices show a movie ticket at roughly $10.93–$15.18 and dry cleaning rates near $21.08, both above national averages.

 In Madison, expect everyday goods and services — movies, dry cleaning, personal care — to cost a bit more.

-You should budget for entertainment expenses and personal care services because they’re a meaningful share of monthly discretionary spending.
-Fitness club membership averages about $63/month; a haircut is around $26.17.
-Clothing prices—men’s shirts about $41.80, women’s slacks $46.99—also tilt higher.
+Budget for entertainment and personal care since they make up a meaningful share of monthly discretionary spending.
+A fitness club membership averages about $63/month and a haircut runs around $26.17.
+Clothing prices tilt higher too: men’s shirts about $41.80, women’s slacks $46.99.
 Additionally, consider investing in tools like a portable jump starter for convenience during travel or emergencies, potentially saving you on roadside assistance costs.

 1. Prioritize recurring services (gym, hair) first.